savitharachuri/My-Solved-Leetcode/README.md

 # My-Solved-Leetcode
-A record of all the Leetcode Data Structures problems solved in Python
+A record of all the Leetcode Data Structures problems I solved in Python

 ## Two Pointers
   - Valid Palindrome